mveeprojects/JavaJsonObfuscator/README.md

 }
 ```

-When filtering by "email", "address", "creditcard" and setting `runMode = "OMIT"`.
+When filtering by "cardNumber", "expiryDate", "email", "street", "city", "postalCode" and setting `runMode = "OMIT"`.

 ```text
 JSON after processing of sensitive fields: